 Elvin J. Carey

-Matthew House is a nonprofit community-based organization that provides, food daytime shelter, permanent supportive housing, and supportive services to men, women, families and children who are experiencing homelessness.
-The organization is celebrating 30 years of providing homeless service to individuals experiencing or at risk of becoming homeless.
-We are located in the Bronzeville/Douglas community of Chicago at 3722-28 S. Indiana Avenue – Chicago, IL 60653
+For 30 years, Matthew House, a nonprofit community-based organization, has provided food, daytime shelter, permanent supportive housing, and supportive services to men, women, families, and children who are experiencing or at risk of becoming homeless.

-Matthew House offers daytime supportive services to a non-gender specific population as we are currently the only safe haven for homeless individuals on the South Side of Chicago.
-Matthew House fulfills its mission by first addressing emergency needs such as food, daytime shelter, clothing, showers, and assisting clients in finding overnight shelter.
+Matthew House offers daytime supportive services to a non-gender specific population.
+We are currently the only safe haven for homeless individuals on the South Side of Chicago.
+Matthew House fulfills its mission by first addressing emergency needs, such as food, daytime shelter, clothing, showers, and assisting clients in finding overnight shelter.
 Once emergency needs have been met, our case management staff works with clients to address the long-term needs such as housing, employment, health, and social support needs.

 Our core program services include: